k-amin07/G14Arch/README.md

 `cd ~ && mkdir paru && git clone https://aur.archlinux.org/paru.git && cd paru && makepkg -sci && cd ~ && rm -r paru/`

 After installing `paru`, you can use it like pacman to install AUR packages.

+# QuickShare
+[This awesome project](https://github.com/Martichou/rquickshare) provides a rust implementation of quickshare for linux.
+Works great in my testing.
+Download the latest AppImage, make it executable and move it to `~/.local/bin`.
+On first start, it will add itself to autostart.
+Includes a tray icon as well.

 Alternatively, you can use [pamac](https://aur.archlinux.org/packages/pamac-aur/), which also has a gui.